 Use these tools to harness your unique powers and build a resilient life-scaffolding.

-My resource guide for buying herbs, oils, spices, essential oils, and medicine making supplies; as well as my reference library of books for learning more about herbal medicine, essential oils, fermentation, and meditation.
+My resource guide for buying herbs, oils, spices, essential oils, and medicine making supplies, in New york and online.

 SOURCES FOR HERBS, OILS, SPICES